mridul249/RAT/README.md

 ## Overview:
-RAT [Only Remote Access Tool].
+RAT [Remote Access Tool].
 We will be able to use this tool to remotely command and control windows computers.

 The RAT has a multitude of ways of how it can be installed on to a target pc.
 Whether it is getting them to run a file all the way to RubberDucky and BashBunny payloads.

 Once installed we will have remote administrative access to our target.
 We can connect to our target through our Python console on our attacker pc.
-The onlyrat console has plenty of payloads we can then use on our target or we can simply enjoy our backdoor access.
-Enjoy!
+The console has plenty of payloads we can then use on our target or we can simply enjoy our backdoor access.

 ## Requirements:
 **Attacker PC**